Frequently asked questions

 Read more about fasting blood tests

 Many of our collection centres are open on Saturday morning and a limited number are open on Sunday morning.
-To find a weekend collection centre please visit our weekend collection centre locations page below.
+To find a weekend collection centre please visit our locations page and select in the quick filter, Open Saturday and/or Sunday.

 Unless your doctor advises otherwise, you should continue taking any current medication.
 However, there are some tests that may require you to either have your blood collected after a certain time has elapsed following your dose, or you may need to stop taking your medication altogether.
 Please consult your doctor or contact Patient Services Support Centre on (07) 3377 8666 (freecall 1800 777 877 for callers outside Brisbane).